rachelslaybaugh/shell-novice/02-create.md

 > The command `ls -t` lists things by time of last change,
 > with most recently changed files or directories first.
 > In what order does `ls -R -t` display things?

+---
+> ## Notes
+> *   The shell does not have a trash bin: once something is deleted, it's really gone.
+> *   Nano is a very simple text editor; please use something else for real work.